 Everybody will define this differently, but for us the extra money boils down to a few different areas.

-- Pet expenses – Our cat recently passed.
-We are going to give ourselves some time before even considering whether to get another pet, but expenses will definitely be reduced, as his food, medicine, vet, and boarding costs definitely were not cheap.
+- Pet expenses.
+Our cat recently passed.
+We are going to give ourselves some time before even considering whether to get another pet.
+Still, this will help our budget as his food, vet, and medicine bills were not cheap.

 So, these are the four areas that we see working in our favor in terms of cash flow.
 Some are one-time things and others will be more ongoing.